 Peer Writing Tutor

+Each year, the Writing Program recruits and trains a new cohort of Undergraduate Peer Writing Tutors for the following school year.
 Peer Writing Tutors provide one-on-one writing support to fellow undergraduates enrolled in Core courses.
-Peer Writing Tutors are not copyeditors or proofreaders.
+Tutors are not copyeditors or proofreaders.
 Instead, they help writers improve their skills in analyzing and revising academic writing.

-Successful applicants will be awarded a seat in our quarter-long, credit-bearing training course: a dedicated Peer Writing Tutor section of WRIT 13000: Academic and Professional Writing (Little Red Schoolhouse) in Spring 2026.
-Successful completion of the training course is required in order to begin working in Autumn 2026.
+Students with strong written applications will be invited to interview with Writing Program staff in Winter 2026.
+In Spring 2026, successful applicants will be awarded a seat in our quarter-long, credit-bearing training course: a dedicated Peer Writing Tutor section of WRIT 13000: Academic and Professional Writing (Little Red Schoolhouse).
+Satisfactory completion of the training course is required in order to begin working in Autumn 2026.

 Peer Writing Tutor Mentor

-After their first two quarters of work, experienced Writing Tutors with strong student evaluations are eligible to work as Mentors for new Undergraduate Peer Writing Tutors.
-Both graduate and undergraduate tutors are eligible for the Mentor position.
+After their first two quarters of work, experienced Peer Writing Tutors with strong student evaluations are eligible to work as Mentors for new Undergraduate Peer Writing Tutors.

 When they have completed training, every new Peer Writing Tutor is paired with an experienced Mentor who supports them through their first quarter of work.
 Mentors provide critical social and professional support to new Peer Writing Tutors as they find their bearings and navigate their first quarter of tutoring.
 To facilitate this support, Mentors are assigned tutoring shifts at the same time as their mentees.
 In the early weeks of the quarter, Mentors co-tutor with their mentee so they can model pedagogical strategies through their own sessions and offer feedback on their mentee’s first tutoring sessions.
 Then, in later weeks, Mentors check in with their mentee to offer advice.
 In addition to their regular pay as a Writing Tutor, Mentors are also paid their hourly rate for the time they spend supporting their mentees.
 In the 2025-26 school year, the Mentor position will be paid for an additional 5 hours of work each quarter.